-No need to leave it behind on you next adventure when you need it most.
+No need to leave it behind on your next adventure when you need it most.

 Lens filters are useful for creating certain photographic effects.
 Personally, I don’t use them often, but I do carry two styles as they are relatively cheap, easy to transport and they do come in handy in certain situations.

 The other filter I carry is the Hoya Variable ND (Neutral Density).
-This filter acts like a dial, by turning it, you decreases the degree of light that enters the lens.
+This filter acts as a dial, by turning it, you decrease the degree of light that enters the lens.

-The beauty of the LensPen is that you’re never touching the cleaning surface with your dirty, oily skin, like you are when you pick up and use a microfibre cloth.
+The beauty of the LensPen is that you’re never touching the cleaning surface with your dirty, oily skin like you do when you pick up and use a microfibre cloth.
 So it stays clean!